Aniket-23/scroll/README.md

 # for index.html

-Added the initial HTML boilerplate
+Added the initial HTML boilerplate. \n
 Built a part of the header

 # for styles.css